ArnaudRinquin/react-native-radio-buttons/README.md

 A react component to implement _radio buttons_-like behaviors: multiple options, only on can be selected at once.

+Both the container and option nodes are customizable.
+Provided examples easily mimic the native Segmented Controls.

 ![example](./images/example.png)

 ## Install